 As your brunch wedding will end earlier in the day, there won’t be much to plan for the late afternoon or early evening.
 You and your guests can spend the remainder of the day however you’d like.

-Wedding favors like personalized jam jars, bags of coffee beans with your wedding date, or to-go mimosa-making kits are unique, cute, useful, and fit your brunch wedding theme.
+- Gift unique wedding favors that fit the brunch theme: Wedding favors like personalized jam jars, bags of coffee beans with your wedding date, or to-go mimosa-making kits are unique, cute, useful, and fit your brunch wedding theme.

-Before you’re set to leave, make sure everyone gets a bottle of soap bubbles.
+- Have a soap bubble send-off: Before you’re set to leave, make sure everyone gets a bottle of soap bubbles.
 If the bottle is personalized, even better!
 The wedding photos will look cool, elegant, and unlike many.

-This idea is by no means necessary, but if you think family and friends would enjoy an activity nearby, or in your wedding venue, set one up for optional attendance.
+- Plan an optional event for guests: This idea is by no means necessary, but if you think family and friends would enjoy an activity nearby, or in your wedding venue, set one up for optional attendance.